How to Create a Successful Integrated Marketing Plan in 8 Easy Steps

 Elements of a Successful Integrated Marketing Plan

 Consider setting up landing pages and use them in your digital marketing tactics with the same consistent voice used in the whole integrated marketing plan for a unified message.
 Your website promotional efforts should also consider content marketing where you write helpful blog articles and post them on your website and syndicate them on social media.
 And better yet, consider also publishing original stories on other relevant websites and link back to your company website.

-A successful integrated marketing campaign is going to require plenty of backup.
+A successful holistic marketing campaign is going to require plenty of backup.
 Consider creating eye catching business cards, brochures, case study documents, in-store signage and flyers, white papers, and post cards that build and help define your brand.
 These materials will provide the customer with important messaging, as well as a wealth of information on your products and services.

-Integrated marketing plans aren’t static, they change over time.
+Integrated marketing plans aren’t static, they can often change slowly over time.
 A customer might mention your company or product via a comment on a social media platform that could make a major difference to your campaign.
 Your business offering might also benefit from hiring an influencer.
 Influencers have a large fan base and will share your content on their social media networks which will amplify your reach.

 No other networking opportunity will afford you the ability to meet so many potential customers in such a short span of time.
 Trade shows are also a great place to test drive an integrated marketing concept for the first time.
 The feedback will be direct, immediate, and great for research purposes.

 Consider including other marketing methods when attending conferences or trade show such as direct mail, personal selling, and of course direct networking.
 Depending on the size of your budget, you will have to make strategic decisions and trade-offs between a variety of different methods in order to meet your campaign goals.